 According to the article by Eleanor Lawrie, under the section ‘What have other countries done?‘, Greece wants the European Commission to introduce a vaccine certificate so that people can travel freely.
 Denmark wants a digital vaccine certificate so that citizens can prove that they have had the jab, and Spain wants a database of vaccine refusers to be shared with the European Union.

-These developments is not just happening in the UK but around the world and if that does not raise your eyebrows, then I think that you are choosing to remain asleep.
+These developments are not just happening in the UK but around the world and if that does not raise your eyebrows, then I think that you are choosing to remain asleep.

 I want to conclude by asking readers to watch billionaire mogul, Bill Gates talk about a global digital vaccination certificate in the following article, “Digital Vaccine Passports”: Yes, Bill Gates Said That.
 Here’s the Proof.
 (Global Research: By Robert F. Kennedy Jr: December 14, 2020)